 Port of Call Menu

 The port menus are unique to every destination.
-This insert into the regular menu gives you a little bit of information about the port of call, then suggests a local drink, appetizer, and entree that reflects the cuisine of the destination.
+This insert into the regular menu gives you a little bit of information about the port of call, then suggests a local drink, appetizer, and entree that reflects the destination’s cuisine.
 Some days, this section will feature a specific port, and others will be generic (depending on your itinerary and sea days).

 Sample Port of Call Menus